-- 9. EVALUATION AND MANAGEMENT SERVICES (OUTPATIENT OR INPATIENT): Evaluation and management fees do not apply to preoperative consultations or follow-up visits as designated in accordance with the surgical fees listed in the SURGERY section of the State Medical Fee Schedule. - For additional information on the appropriate circumstances governing the billing of the hospital visit procedure codes see PRACTITIONER SERVICES PROVIDED IN HOSPITALS. - 10.
-PRIOR APPROVAL: Payment for those listed procedures where the MMIS code number is underlined is dependent upon obtaining the approval of the Department of Health prior to performance of the procedure.
-If such prior approval is not obtained, no reimbursement will be made.
+6. EVALUATION AND MANAGEMENT SERVICES (OUTPATIENT OR INPATIENT): Evaluation and management fees do not apply to preoperative consultations or followup visits as designated in accordance with the surgical fees listed in the SURGERY section of the State Medical Fee Schedule.

+For additional information on the appropriate circumstances governing the billing of the hospital visit procedure codes see PRACTITIONER SERVICES PROVIDED IN HOSPITALS.